-II.
-Assessment Process
+II.Assessment Process

 Developmental Disabilities Services (DDS) Quality Assurance staff review all applicable rules and provider contracts before the site visit.
-During the site visit, DDS Quality Assurance staff observes and conducts interviews with service recipients and staff involved in each type of service provided by the agency.
+During the site visit, DDS Quality Assurance staff observes and conduct interviews with service recipients and staff involved in each type of service provided by the agency.
 Observations and interviews occur during various times of service delivery.
 Quality Assurance staff members evaluate information obtained from observations, interviews, and records reviewed in the context of appropriate and applicable contract standards, state, and federal rules.
 The survey tools utilized by the Quality Assurance team have been revised to specifically address requirements for home and community based settings.
 Once the site visit is complete, the DDS Quality Assurance team conducts an Exit conference with the provider agency, where the findings of the review are presented.
-The proposed action steps and timelines for the SWTP are outlined below in the Plan of Action Section.
+The proposed action steps and timelines for the statewide transition plan are outlined in the grids found in Appendices 3 & 4.
+The proposed timelines are contingent upon CMS approval of the plan.

-III.
-Remediation Strategy
+III.Remediation Strategy